-D. Product Schedule: For room-identification signs.
-Use same designations indicated on Drawings or specified.

-A. Installer Qualifications: An entity that employs installers and supervisors who are trained and approved by manufacturer.

-A. Field Measurements: Verify locations of anchorage devices embedded in permanent construction by other installers by field measurements before fabrication and indicate measurements on Shop Drawings.

-- A. Special Warranty: Manufacturer agrees to repair or replace components of signs that fail in materials or workmanship within specified warranty period. - 1.
+- D. Product Schedule: For room-identification signs.
+Use same designations indicated on Drawings or specified. - 1.6 QUALITY ASSURANCE - A. Installer Qualifications: An entity that employs installers and supervisors who are trained and approved by manufacturer. - 1.7 FIELD CONDITIONS - A. Field Measurements: Verify locations of anchorage devices embedded in permanent construction by other installers by field measurements before fabrication and indicate measurements on Shop Drawings. - 1.8 WARRANTY - A. Special Warranty: Manufacturer agrees to repair or replace components of signs that fail in materials or workmanship within specified warranty period. - 1.
 Failures include, but are not limited to, the following: - a.
 Deterioration of finishes beyond normal weathering. - b.
 Deterioration of embedded graphic image. - c.
 Separation or delamination of sheet materials and components. - 2.
 Warranty Period: Five years from date of Substantial Completion.

+- 2.1 PERFORMANCE REQUIREMENTS

-A. Accessibility Standard: Comply with applicable provisions in the USDOJ's "2010 ADA Standards for Accessible Design" and ICC A117.1.
+- A. Accessibility Standard: Comply with applicable provisions in the USDOJ's "2010 ADA Standards for Accessible Design" and ICC A117.1.

-2.2 ROOM-IDENTIFICATION SIGNS
+- 2.2 ROOM-IDENTIFICATION SIGNS

-- A. Room-Identification Sign: Sign with smooth, uniform surfaces; with message and characters having uniform faces, sharp corners, and precisely formed lines and profiles; and as follows: - 1.
-Manufacturers: Subject to compliance with requirements, provide products by the following: - a.
+- A. Room-Identification Sign: Sign with smooth, uniform surfaces; with message and characters having uniform faces, sharp corners, and precisely formed lines and profiles; and as follows:

+- 1. Manufacturers: Subject to compliance with requirements, provide products by the following:

+- a.
 Allotech Signage Co.

-2300 South 3600 West
+- 2300 South 3600 West

-- Salt Lake City, Utah 84119. - b.
+Salt Lake City, Utah 84119.

+- b.
 Or equal as submitted and approved by the Architect. - 2.
-Laminated-Sheet Sign: Photopolymer face sheet with raised graphics laminated over subsurface graphics to acrylic backing sheet to produce composite sheet.
+Laminated-Sheet Sign: Photopolymer face sheet with raised graphics laminated over subsurface graphics to acrylic backing sheet to produce composite sheet. - a.

-- a.
 Composite-Sheet Thickness: Manufacturer's standard for size of sign. - b.
 Surface-Applied Graphics: Applied paint. - c.
 Color(s): As selected by Architect from manufacturer's full range. - 3.
 Sign-Panel Perimeter: Finish edges smooth. - a.
 Edge Condition: Square cut. - b.
 Corner Condition in Elevation: Radius cut. - 4.
 Mounting: Manufacturer's standard method for substrates indicated with. - 5.
 Text and Typeface: Accessible raised characters and Braille typeface as selected by Architect from manufacturer's full range and variable content as scheduled.
 Finish raised characters to contrast with background color, and finish Braille to match background color. - 6.
 Colors: Sign background color and font/symbol/graphic color shall be contrasting. - B. Acrylic Sheet: ASTM D 4802, category as standard with manufacturer for each sign, Type UVF (UV filtering). - C. Paints and Coatings for Sheet Materials: Inks, dyes, and paints that are recommended by manufacturer for optimum adherence to surface and are UV and water resistant for colors and exposure indicated. - D. Locations as indicated on drawing.
-Coordinate exact placement with Architect and Owner. - E. Rooms Signs and Names: MEN-102, WOMEN-103 and MECHANICAL-112 (Room numbers shown in brackets are for clarification and location only). - F. Room Occupant Load Signs: BREAK-109 and CONFERENCE-111. - Occupant load is noted in the Room Sign Locator symbol on the drawings. - G. Drop Sign: Entry-101 - 1.
-Coordinate with Owner for verbiage on this sign. - H. Provide 20 percent increase in addition to signs listed for additional signage as requested by the Owner.
+Coordinate exact placement with Architect and Owner. - E. Rooms Signs and Names: As indicated on drawings. - 1.
+Coordinate with Owner for verbiage on this sign. - F. Provide 20 percent increase in addition to signs listed for additional signage as requested by the Owner.